ARISS School Contact Procedure

 It happens that a school contact is cancelled, even on short notice; a new date is then scheduled under the best possible conditions.

-Telebridge contact: the ARISS organisation counts 12 specialised ground stations, located all over the world: Belgium, Italy, Canada, USA (3), Honolulu (Hawaii), Australia (3), Argentina (2)
+Telebridge contact: the ARISS organisation counts 12 specialised satellite ground stations, located all over the world: Belgium, Italy, South-Africa (New one!), USA (3), Australia (3), Argentina (2)

 This system offers greater scheduling facilities than direct contacts.
 Indeed, the worldwide geographical distribution of the ground stations easies coordination with astronauts' timeline and schools' availibility.
 Telebridge ground stations operators accept to do radio contacts any time of the day and the night.
 Evidently, their availibility is checked during the scheduling process.